-Kazakhstan (continued) Capital Self IFI Other 2008-09 2010-14 2015-27 Outcome Progress Remarks oil cost financing financing sources Short- term Medium- term Long- term Indicator 10 Rehabilitation and upgrade of the gas transmission system in Kazakhstan by KazRosGaz to improve gas transmission and to increase exports north (to Russia).
-Increase in the transmission capacity Volume of such increase 11 Caspian Littoral Gas Pipeline 1000 km long running along the existing Central Asia Center IV pipeline from Turkmenistan to Russia via Uzbekistan and Kazakhstan.
+Kazakhstan (continued) Capital Self IFI Other 2008-09 2010-14 2015-27 Outcome Progress Remarks cost financing financing sources Short- term Medium- term Long- term Indicator 9 A feasibility study for a gas pipeline from Kazakhstan to China to transport 30 BCM /year of gas to be carried out jointly by KazMunayGaz and CNPC Diversification of gas export markets Completion of the study and start of construction First phase to transport 10 BCM will be ready by 2009/2010 10 Kazakh/China gas pipeline from West Kazakhstan to the South and then to China.
+This will also carry Turkmen gas.
+Capital cost: Supply of gas to South Kazakhstan and export to China.
+Also transit for Turkmen gas About 30 BCM/year of gas is expected to flow 11 Rehabilitation and upgrade of the gas transmission system in Kazakhstan by KazRosGaz to improve gas transmission and to increase exports north (to Russia).
+Increase in the transmission capacity Volume of such increase 12 Caspian Littoral Gas Pipeline 1000 km long running along the existing Central Asia Center IV pipeline from Turkmenistan to Russia via Uzbekistan and Kazakhstan.
 Capital cost: \$ 1.0 billion to be built by a consortium and operated by Gazprom 1,000.0 0.0 0.0 1,000.0 300.0 700.0 0.0 To increase the gas transmission capacity from these countries to Russia by 10 BCM/year.
-Actual increase in volume through this pipeline. costs to be met by the Consortium including Gazprom 12 Modernizing Central Asia Center III gas pipeline from Uzbekistan to Russia via Kazakhstan To expand gas transmission capacity from the present 45 BCM to 65 BCM/year Actual increases in export to Russia passing through the line 13 Electricity Construction of the second North-South 500 kV power transmission line (1,115 km long) in Kazakhstan to enable 600 MW of power to move from north to south Kazakhstan 347.0 25.0 268.0 54.0 200.0 147.0 0.0 Increase power flows north-south within Kazakhstan, also enabling possible export of Kazakh thermal power to CASAREM Volume of such increased energy flows through this line.
+Actual increase in volume through this pipeline.
+Costs to be met by the Consortium including Gazprom 13 Modernizing Central Asia Center III gas pipeline from Uzbekistan to Russia via Kazakhstan To expand gas transmission capacity from the present 45 BCM to 65 BCM/year Actual increases in export to Russia passing through the line Electricity

-Kazakhstan (continued) Capital Self IFI Other 2008-09 2010-14 2015-27 Outcome Progress Remarks electricity cost financing financing sources Short- term Medium- term Long- term Indicator 14 A project on the border river (Khorgos River) involving the construction of a series of dykes with flood control and irrigation benefits and with a cascade of small HPPs totaling 21 MW.
+Kazakhstan (continued) Capital Self IFI Other 2008-09 2010-14 2015-27 Outcome Progress Remarks electricity cost financing financing sources Short- Medium- Long- Indicator term term term 14 Construction of the second North-South 500 kV power transmission line (1,115 km long) in Kazakhstan to enable 600 MW of power to move from north to south Kazakhstan 347.0 25.0 268.0 54.0 200.0 147.0 0.0 Increase power flows north-south within Kazakhstan, also enabling possible export of Kazakh thermal power to CASAREM Volume of such increased energy flows through this line.
+15 A project on the border river (Khorgos River) involving the construction of a series of dykes with flood control and irrigation benefits and with a cascade of small HPPs totaling 21 MW.
 All benefits to be shared equally between Kazakh and Chinese sides.
-21.0 10.5 0.0 10.5 21.0 0.0 0.0 Flood control, irrigation and power benefits to both sides through joint exploitation of the border river Completion of the project and actual volumes of benefits derived China is believed to be funding \$10.5 m 15 Construction of a 300 MW Moinak HPP on Charyn River in South Kazakhstan by a Kazakh- Chinese Joint Venture with a credit of \$200 million provided by China.
+21.0 10.5 0.0 10.5 21.0 0.0 0.0 Flood control, irrigation and power benefits to both sides through joint exploitation of the border river Completion of the project and actual volumes of benefits derived China is believed to be funding \$10.5 m 16 Construction of a 300 MW Moinak HPP on Charyn River in South Kazakhstan by a Kazakh- Chinese Joint Venture with a credit of \$200 million provided by China.
 Scheduled for completion in 2009 and output will reduce power deficit in South Kazakhstan.
-310.0 110.0 0.0 200.0 150.0 160.0 0.0 Reduction in the power deficits in south Kazakhstan Electricity generated and supplied to the southern system Total for Kazakhstan 5,271.0 2,051.5 268.0 2,951.5 2,577.0 2,694.0 0.0
+310.0 110.0 0.0 200.0 150.0 160.0 0.0 Reduction in the power deficits in south Kazakhstan Electricity generated and supplied to the southern system Total for Kazakhstan 7,648.0, 3,235.5 268.0 4,144.5 3,761.0 3,887.0 00